 One great way to find volunteer placements in Scotland is at one of its many festivals.
 By volunteering your time, you’ll get free access to some of the most exciting events in the country.
-Festivals such as Edinburgh's yearly international arts festival, the Tartan Heart music festival, the Fringe Festival, or the Highland Games are always in search of eager volunteers to lend a hand.
+Festivals such as Edinburgh's yearly international arts festival, the Tartan Heart music festival, the Fringe Festival, or the Highland Games are always searching for eager volunteers to lend a hand.

 Tips on Living and Traveling in Scotland During Your Gap Year

-It’s very important to remember that Scottish and English are two distinct nationalities.
+It’s essential to remember that Scottish and English are two distinct nationalities.
 The Scots are famous for their pride in their national identity.
 Lump them in with their English neighbors to the south and expect an emphatic correction from your Scottish hosts.